 - The application includes two essays, with a maximum of 800 words for each essay.
 Review the extensive essay guidelines to increase your chances of success.

 - Language Plans - You should describe your plans for continuing to study and/or speak the language following the Boren Fellowship

 - Career Plans - Briefly summarize your plans to fulfill federal service and how it relates to your proposed Boren plans.
-You should also discuss your post-Boren career plans in detail in your first essay.
+You should also discuss your post-Boren career plans in detail in your second essay.